Survey reveals where in Britain you need to live if you want neighbours you can count on

 – ONS figures show a +6% rise in domestic burglaries recorded in England and Wales

-– The West Midlands region saw the highest overall rise in domestic burglary at +16% since last year
+– The West Midlands region saw the highest overall rise within domestic burglary at +16% since last year

 – London crowned the most ignorant to a neighbour in need